 For on the go reading ease, download the Kindle app on your phone.

 Networking is Marketing

 We live in pretty good times – if you have the motivation, connecting is just a click away.
-Along with maintaining an ongoing list of past, current or future contacts that you can draw upon when the need arises, look for Meetups (an online social networking portal) in your chosen field and use that as an excuse to dress up, step out and connect with like minded professionals.
+Along with maintaining an ongoing list of past, current or future contacts that you can draw upon when the need arises, look for Meetups (an online social networking portal) or other events in your chosen field and use that as an excuse to dress up, step out and connect with like minded professionals.
 You can even host your own meet-up, if searching for one does not satisfy your requirements.

 While your care-giving responsibilities may take up a large chunk of your time, try to keep your professional self alive too.
 Create a LinkedIn profile (if you don’t already have one) and start connecting with past colleagues and classmates.
 Become part of professional groups in your area of expertise or online Women’s Networking Platforms like Maroon Oak and try and contribute on relevant topics.
 Reach out and send ideas to former bosses, if you have one that can help them boost sales, productivity or general company image.
 A good idea or deed seldom goes unappreciated.

 Add Value – Acquire a new skill